rsoprivatecloud/packer-templates-rax/README.md

 Or, if you have access to any OpenStack environment and have it configured to passthrough the hardware virtualization flags to the OpenStack Instance, you can create an OpenStack Instance from any modern Ubuntu or CentOS cloud image.

-The following instructions will focus on using a CentOS 7 based workstation/server/instance as the build host.
+The following instructions will focus on using a CentOS 7 based workstation/server/instance as the build host and will result in creating two CentOS 7 OpenStack compatible images: an XFS image and a ext4 image.

 Setup the Build Host
 --------------------